OVERVIEW

 We can confidently work together to ensure your ceremony will be exceptional.
 It is all about you and your wedding ceremony.

 I’m also more than happy to travel at your convenience.
-I work toward Marriage ceremonies celebrating your individuality and choices, while carefully including the legal requirements needed for your wedding.
+I work toward Marriage ceremonies, celebrating your individuality and choices, while carefully including the legal requirements needed for your wedding.

 About

 I love what I do.... and so do my couples & their families.
-The most frequently heard words after one of my Ceremonies is "that was beautiful" and "we had so much fun" I make it easy for you, I listen to you, and work with you., and I add my own unique touches to your ceremony to make it uniquely yours.
+The most frequently heard words after my Ceremonies is "that was beautiful" and "we had so much fun" I make it easy for you, I listen to you, and work with you., and I add my own unique touches to your ceremony to make it uniquely yours.
 I want your Ceremony to be one that you and all of your guests will enjoy and will remember

 Mr Lou Szymkow